-U.S. Cellular Samsung Galaxy S III updated to Android 4.1.2, Note II update also going outAlex Wagner - Deputy Managing Editor, News Desk
+U.S. Cellular Samsung Galaxy S III updated to Android 4.1.2, Note II update also going outAlex Wagner - Editorial Director of News and Content

 U.S. Cellular shared some good news today that ought to help many of its customers have a good weekend, revealing a new software update for its version of the Samsung Galaxy S III.
 The update bumps U.S. Cellular Galaxy S III up to Android 4.1.2 Jelly Bean, a slight jump from the previous version of Android that it was on (4.1.1).
 Along with that slight version number change, this new software includes a fix for an audio issue that would crop up while streaming media.
 The build number for the update is JR003L.R530UVXMB1.